 For some gals our age, summer wouldn’t be summer without a cute denim skirt.
-And that’s just fine, so long as you don’t make the mistake of wearing the same style of the denim skirt, the same way you wore it when you were twenty-five.
+And that’s just fine, so long as you don’t mistake wearing the same style of the denim skirt, the same way you wore it when you were twenty-five.
 Times have changed, and so have you.
 No one wants to look tacky or desperate to be young!

 1. Say Goodbye to Short Denim Skirts